 Scripts should be neat and easy to read.
 Readers are supposed to look up often from their scripts, and they will have trouble finding their place again if the page is too crammed with text—or if the text is too spread out.

 Sample script pages (PDF, 2 pages)

-Linespacing set at 1-1/2 (halfway between single spacing and double spacing).
-The initial documentation can be single-spaced.
+Linespacing set at 1.5 (halfway between single and double spacing).

-Left margin, 1-1/2 inches.
-(This is extra-wide to allow for binding and to let readers add stage directions).
+Left margin, 1.5 inches.
+(This is extra-wide to allow for binding and to let readers add stage directions.)
 Right margin, 1 inch.
 Top margin, 1 inch, including the header.
-Bottom margin, 1/2 inch or more.
+Bottom margin, .5 inch or more.

-A right-hand header with one or two key words from the script title, plus the page number.
+A header at top right with one or two key words from the script title, plus the page number.

 Block paragraph format—no indent, either regular or hanging.
-A blank line after each speech.
+A blank line or “space after” following each speech.

-Lines flush left—not “justified” at the right margin but left uneven.
+Lines aligned left—not “justified” but with the right margin kept uneven.

 Children working in teams are easily capable of scripting short, simple stories.
 Here is one approach:

 First explain briefly about identifying the types of roles, adjusting for more or fewer readers, and possible cutting.
 Divide the readers into teams of about four.
 Assign a one-page story to each team, with each member receiving a copy.
 (Fables work well.)